SamSKore/Graduate_Admission_Chances_Prediction/README.md

 We then apply the classifiers Logistic Regression, Support Vector classifier, Naive Bayes, Decision Tree and Random Forest Classifiers and K Nearest Neighbours.
 We use f1 score to measure the accuracy of the classification models predictions.

-## Comparing all the estimators performance:
+## Comparing all the estimators' performance:

 Finally, we visualize the comparison of all the Regression models' scores in one plot and all the classification models' scores in another plot.
 ![Performance_Comparison](https://user-images.githubusercontent.com/48134752/55743889-1accf000-5a51-11e9-9606-02b6427190f4.PNG)